TMAJ Server Setup

 "http://127.0.0.1:8080".
 Open that address with a web-browser,

-and then click on the manager link.
-Verify that the username and
+and then click on the "Tomcat Manager" link.
+Verify that the

 password you gave for the tomcat.manager.username and